Skills

 Custom skills are created by you (or by an agent on your behalf) to capture specialized knowledge specific to your work.
 An API integration you use weekly.
 A data cleaning workflow with particular business rules.
 A reporting format your team standardized on.

-Custom skills follow the same structure as built-in skills — triggers, core guide, reference material — but they're scoped to your workspace.
+Custom skills follow the same structure as built-in skills — triggers, core guide, full reference material — but they're scoped to your workspace.
 They show up alongside built-in skills in the agent's index, and the agent loads them the same way.

 The practical effect: the more custom skills you build, the less you repeat yourself.
 Instead of re-explaining your CRM data model every time you ask for pipeline analysis, the agent loads the skill that already knows the schema, the field mappings, and your team's definitions.